What is panic ?

 Essentially it is your body going through a deeply in-built ‘fight or flight’ response.
 If there is a threat – actual or perceived – your nervous system sparks into life, releasing the hormone adrenaline into your bloodstream, which puts you on high alert.
 Your heart-rate increases, sending more blood to your muscles.
 Your breathing fastens and becomes more shallow to take in more oxygen.
 Also, your blood sugar levels spike (then decrease in the aftermath, creating a sudden fatigue familiar to anyone who’s just come off a stage), and your senses seem to get sharper.
 All this is preparing you for that fight or flight, giving you the energy, awareness and strength to either deal with the threat or escape it, fast.

-Panic can affect anyone who is put into a stressful or dangerous situation.
-However, a panic attack, where the panic becomes uncontrollable and extended, can occur when there no obvious danger.
+It can affect anyone who is put into a stressful or dangerous situation.
+However, a panic attack, where the panic becomes uncontrollable and extended, can occur when there is no obvious danger.
 The physical symptoms are exactly the same as if there were – indeed, during a panic attack, adrenaline levels in the body can spike by 2 ½ times.

 A panic attack can grip a person very quickly and become very distressing, especially if they occur regularly.
 Symptoms of a panic attack can include: